Jennifer Combs / Trinidad, Texas

 Hybrid signals combine WRI-style baseline stress with USGS 90-day streamflow where a gauge is available.
 Click any river to highlight matching pins on the map above.

-A companion context section for water contamination, water access, infrastructure failure, criminalization, and environmental accountability stories.
-This is a resource layer, not project-level verified data.
+A secondary reference layer for water contamination, water access, infrastructure failure, criminalization, and environmental accountability stories.
+This supports the hub map without replacing project-level verification.

 Resident arrested after posting about local water concerns; useful public-trust context for Trinity River-area water anxiety.